forc-db/ForC/README.md

 ##Database overview:
 The Forest C database (**ForC-db**) is an open access global C database that is updated and maintained on Github (https://github.com/forc-db).
 The database contains data on ground-based measurements of ecosystem-level C stocks and annual fluxes in forests globally, along with site information, disturbance history, and information on methodology.
 The Tropical Forest C database (**TropForC-db**) is the tropical component of ForC-db, which has been published in the peer-reviewed literature: Anderson-Teixeira *et al.* (2016); http://dx.doi.org/10.1111/gcb.13226.
 At present, this is the only publicly available portion of ForC, but additional data (both tropical and extra-tropical) have been compiled and will eventually be made publicly available (interested users may contact database PI Dr. Kristina Anderson-Teixeira to discuss collaboration).
 Moreover, we anticipate database growth as other investigators contribute to the database.

 TropForC-db currently contains 3,568 records from 845 plots in 178 geographically distinct areas, making it the largest and most comprehensive database of its type.
+These data were obtained from multiple previous compilations and individual published studies, as detailed in Anderson-Teixeira et al. (2016).

 The database consists of a series of cross-referenced data tables describing (1) sites, (2) plots and their history, (3) measurements of C cycle variables, (4) variables, (5) disturbance/history event type, (6) plant functional types (PFTs)/ species, (7) methodology, and (8) allometries.
 A full description of the database and metaadata for all tables is given in `readme_TropForC.pdf`.
-Data were obtained from multiple previous compilations and individual published studies, as detailed in Anderson-Teixeira et al. (2016).
 Original citations associated with all data are given in the measurements table (3), and full citations are in the file `TropForC_bibliography.pdf`.
 Sample R code, showing how to load the data files into R and join the tables, is provided in a separate file, named
 `TropForC_Rcode.txt`.